EntePF/docker-backup/README.md

-# How to configure my backups
+# How to configure backups

 Look at *config.sh* to see an example of how to setup your backup.